-The Group also produced rich silver ore concentrate from the primary ore by processing it through X-RAY separation process.
+The Group produced rich silver ore concentrate from the primary ore by processing it through X-RAY separation process.

-Going forward once the flotation facility is constructed and in production (shifted to the summer of 2025) recovery of primary ore will increase.
+Going forward once the flotation facility is constructed and in production (shifted to the summer of 2025) processing of primary ore will start.